Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Anglers & Archers (8-12 yrs.)

 (8-12 yrs.)
-Enjoy this combo camp of two popular outdoor activities- fishing and archery.
+Enjoy this combo camp of two popular outdoor activities- fishing and archery with Baroody.
 Learn to use a classic bow and arrow, atlatl and other primitive tools.
 Gain knowledge and experience in fishing using a variety of tackle, both on shore and by boat.
-No camp June 19.
-Once registered, download camp forms from website.
+No camp July 3.

 Anglers with Autism (6-21 yrs.)

 (6-21 yrs.)
-This event is designed for participants with Autism and their families to learn about fishing on World Autism Awareness Day.
-Learn how to fish together through basic fishing education and a guided fishing opportunity at Lake Fairfax Park.
+This event is designed for participants with Autism and their families to learn about fishing.
+Learn how to fish together through basic fishing education and a guided fishing opportunity at Burke Lake Park.
 All equipment is provided.
 Participants 16 and older must have a valid VA fishing license.
 Family participation is required.

 Baroody Fishing Camp (9-14 yrs.)

 (9-14 yrs.)
+An immersive week-long day camp that offers young anglers a comprehensive fishing experience.
 From mastering the intricacies of fishing equipment to understanding fish behavior and responsible angling practices, campers will gain the knowledge and skills necessary to become self-reliant anglers.
-The camp's focus is to foster a deep appreciation for the outdoors while equipping campers with the tools to enjoy fishing as a lifelong pursuit.
-Throughout the week, campers will have the opportunity to fish in a variety of scenic locations, including freshwater ponds, rivers, lakes, and even the Chesapeake Bay.
-Once registered, download camp forms from website.
+Campers will fish in a variety of scenic locations, including freshwater ponds, rivers, lakes, and even the Chesapeake Bay.

 Big Fish Fishing Camp (10-16 yrs.)